onzfonz/comp227/src/content/1/en/part1d.md

   setClicks({ ...clicks, right: clicks.right + 1 })
 ```

-> Some readers might be wondering why we didn't just update the state directly, like this:
->
-> ```js
-> const handleLeftClick = () => {
->   clicks.left++
->   setClicks(clicks)
-> }
-> ```
->
-> This direct updating of the state *appears to work*.
-> However, **it is forbidden in React to mutate state directly**, since [it can result in unexpected side effects](https://stackoverflow.com/a/40309023).
-> Changing state has to always be done by setting the state to a new object.
-> If properties from the previous state object are not changed, they need to simply be copied,
-> which is done by copying those properties into a new object and setting that as the new state.
+Since assigning the object to a variable in the event handlers (e.g. `newClicks`) is not necessary.

-Storing all of the state in a single state object is a bad choice for this particular application;
+While our code has now shrunken, having a single state object (like `clicks`) to store everything is not ideal for this particular application;
-there's no apparent benefit and the resulting application is a lot more complex.
+there's no apparent benefit and the resulting application is more complex.
 In this case, storing the click counters into separate pieces of state is a far more suitable choice.

 There are situations where it can be beneficial to store a piece of application state in a more complex data structure.